mousepawmedia/devdocs/network/source/guides/contrib.rst

    and click the :guilabel:`Log In or Register (GitHub)` button towards the bottom of the screen.

-..
-NOTE:: The LDAP username and password are for staff only.
+..  note:: The LDAP username and password are for staff only.
 Don't worry
     about that.

 3. Read through and sign the **Community Rules**.